GabrielcitoHub/undertale-ceiling-big-fan/README.md

 ## Known Issues

-- Missing an attack will not progress the battle and instead result in a softlock
-- Attack, spare, and death animations are not finished
+- Attack and spare animations are not finished
 - An enemy can still prevent the player from fleeing even if they are already spared or killed
 - Items do not exist
 - There is no easy way to define an enemy with more than one sprite or moving parts